OliverGray03/cult_classics/README.md

  - As a shopper i would like to narrow down the products on the site to a specific category so i can find a product quickly.
  - As a shopper i would like to view the products in specific orders for example acending price order or decending rating order.
  - As a shopper i would like to search for products using key words so i can quickly narrow down to a product i know i would like to purchase.
+ - As a shooper i would like to be able to add products i like to a favourites list to view at a later time.

 ### Purchasing and Checkout
  - As a shopper i would like to be able to add items to a basket should i wish to make more than one purchase.
  - As a shopper i would like to see live updates to the total cost of my basket so i can make a decision as to if i can purchase more.
  - As a shopper i would like to be able to update my basket by further adding and removing products i have changed my mind on.
  - As a shopper i would like to checkout and pay for my items securely.
- - As a shopper i would like to see an order confirmation so i can validate my purchase.
+ - As a shopper i would like to see an order confirmation so

+ i can validate my purchase.

 ### Admin and Store Management
  - As site admin i would like to be able to easily add, edit and remove products from the site so i can minimise process time.
  - As site admin i would like to be able to view contact messages that have been sent in by site users and respond to them.
- - As site admin i would like to be able to view "selling proposals" from customers, including images and rating in order to make an offer of purchase on a shirt.

  # Structure
  ## Features